 You will be brought to the ERCP room and will be positioned on a special table that allows for x-rays to be taken.
 You will be asked to lie on your left side, stomach, or back.
 A small plastic mouthpiece will be placed in your mouth to help protect your teeth and gums.
 Once you are asleep, you should expect to be comfortable and very relaxed.
 You are unlikely to remember much of the test after this and most people feel fine afterwards.

 Depending on what is seen during the ERCP, a lot of other tests or treatments can be done.
 These often include biopsies, widening the bile duct or pancreas duct openings (sphincterotomy), removing stones, and placing a tube (stent) across any narrowed areas.
 There are other treatments that may be done, and your doctor will tell you more about them.
 Depending on how hard your ERCP is, the time to do the procedure can be quick or may take several hours.
 Air is introduced through the endoscope so that the endoscopist can see the inside of your stomach and intestine during the examination.

-Once the procedure is finished, you will be brought to the recovery room and monitored while the sedative medications wear off.
+Once the procedure is finished, you will be brought to the recovery room and monitored while the sleeping medications wear off.
 Sometimes patients feel mild abdominal discomfort from the air in the intestines.
 This is usually relieved by belching or passing gas.
 A sore throat is a fairly common complaint.
 It is treated with throat lozenges and typically resolves in one to two days.
 You may feel groggy or have difficulty concentrating, so patients are advised to rest for the remainder of the day.
 You will not be permitted to drive your car for the rest of the day.
-Depending upon how your initial recovery goes, you may be admitted to the hospital overnight for observation.
+Depending upon how your initial recovery goes, you may be kept at the hospital overnight for observation.

 What are the Possible Complications of ERCP?